portellam/XeUnshackle/README.md

 Any files saved/dumped can be found in the `BadUpdatePayload` folder of the USB.

 ## 6. Credits

-In alphabetical order:
+- cOz - xeBuild patches, Dashlaunch and much more.
 - [EatonZ][600] - [Xbox 360 Bad Storage][601]
 - [grimdoomer][602] - [Xbox360BadUpdate][603] exploit
-- cOz - xeBuild patches, Dashlaunch and much more.
-- [Visual Studio / Goobycorp][604]
+- [Goobycorp][604]: Visual Studio build instructions.
 - Diamond
 - [InvoxiPlayGames / Emma][605] - [FreeMyXe][606], [Usbdsec patches][607], Ring of Light fix, [DaTArrest save exploit][608] and general help.
 - [ihatecompvir][608] - [DaTArrest save exploit][609].